George Washington's Eye: Landscape, Architecture, and Design at Mount Vernon

-Mount Vernon recently had the opportunity to sit down with Joseph Manca, author of George Washington's Eye: Landscape, Architecture, and Design at Mount Vernon.
+Mount Vernon sat down with Dr. Joseph Manca, author of George Washington's Eye: Landscape, Architecture, and Design at Mount Vernon.

 George Washington was a great planter and a wealthy person in the 18th century, and like many owners of plantations at that time, he was designing his own house.
 Another famous example of that, of course, was Thomas Jefferson of Monticello—another great 18th century Virginian.
 George Washington was creating an environment to live in.
 He was creating his home, but he was also designing his own gardens, he was collecting art and displaying nice pieces in his house for many people to see, and, of course, after the war when he becomes the head of a Republican nation, and he himself is a world figure at that point, he’s continuing to develop his grounds in a way that is consistent with his new social position which is unique in the world.